unification-com/mainchain/docs/guides/cloud/install-aws.md

 in which case, you will be prompted for the mnemonic and a password to secure the wallet.

-From here, it is assumed the reader has an account with sufficient UND from which to self-delegate and create their Validator node.
+From here, it is assumed the reader has an account with sufficient FUND from which to self-delegate and create their Validator node.
 The account you use to self-delegate will become the "owner" account of the Validator node.

 On your local PC, run the following command, replacing any text in `[square_brackets]` accordingly with your own values: